-- 1. Must have graduated from a NLNAC or CCNE accredited Bachelor of Science in Nursing program. - Minimum score of 400 on the verbal section and minimum score of 3.5 on the analytical writing section of the Graduate Record Examination (GRE).
-If the GRE was completed within the past five years and before October 1, 2002, then a combined minimum score of 800 on the verbal and analytical sections will be accepted. - 3.
-GPA of 2.8 or higher on a 4.0 point scale - 4.
+- Must have graduated from a NLNAC-accredited or CCNE-accredited Bachelor of Science in Nursing program. - 2.
+Minimum score of 400 on the verbal section and minimum score of 3.5 on the analytical writing section of the Graduate Record Examination (GRE).
+If the GRE was completed within the past five years and before October 1, 2002, then a combined minimum score of 800 on the verbal and analytical sections will be accepted.
+A Miller Analogies Test (MAT) score of 400 or higher (or equivalent) will be accepted as an alternative to the GRE. - 3.
+GPA of 3.0 or higher on a 4.0 point scale - 4.
 Evidence of Georgia licensure. - 5.
 Documentation of current health and accident insurance - 6.
 Three letters of recommendation from persons whose observations of applicant's character and abilities are current.